 It should be said that the Director was exceptional and inspiring, and the team that supported him was excellent as well.
 Please accept my sincere thank you for doing the kind of work that has the potential for such positive impact on our children’s lives.
 We have registered for your Summer Lifetime Pass for both boys.”

 This camp is open to male and female players entering 7th - 11th Grade and is the ideal starting place for any player new to PGC, including more advanced players.

-We limit sessions to 80-120 players with a 12:1 player-to-coach ratio.
+The majority of our Playmaker College camps are limited to no more than 120 players to maximize each player's learning experience.
 Other camps are often 2-3 times this size, but we don’t take any more players than our camp director can know by name.